Sierra Dome Spider (Neriene litigiosa: Linyphiidae)

 Studies of the role of disease in mating system evolution

-Research on this system is ongoing and new behavioral and molecular biological investigators are needed to keep the work going!
+Research on this system is ongoing, and new behavioral and molecular biological investigators are needed to keep the work going!

 Research Program